hpc2n/sphinx-lesson-template/content/task-basics-1.rst

         $ ./my_program
         fib(10) = 55

     **Hint:** Remember, variables defined inside a parallel construct are :code:`firstprivate` for a task region by default.
-Also, you must wait certain tasks.
+Also, you must wait for certain tasks.

 .. solution::